notweuz/notweuz/README.md

 ### Hi 👋

-I'm a junior developer primarily focused on backend development with Java and Spring Boot.
+I'm a junior developer primarily focused on backend development with Java (Spring Boot) & Go.
 I have foundational knowledge in frontend development, working with frameworks like Next.js and React.js.
 Additionally, I'm gaining experience in cross-platform application development, with a current focus on Flutter.

 ### More info
 * https://me.ntwz.ru/